DFE-Digital/register-trainee-teachers/docs/adr/0010-use-token-authentication-for-api-access.md

 ## Decision

 Use bearer tokens for API Authentication for external clients.
-Admin screens to manage the tokens will be developed in the Register App.
+Token management screens will be developed in the Register App.

 ## Consequences